ckcameron/python-blocklists/README.md

 # Copyright 2025, CK Cameron (chase@ckcameron.net), Shared under the Gnu General Public License, version 3.0 ONLY
 # Written in Python 3.13
 #
-# Library dependencies: re, time, pathlib, and socket
+# Library dependencies: re, time, pathlib, ipaddress, and socket
 #
 # This program will parse a list of files and directories, to scrape each line for ipaddresses,
 #     and domain names.
 Domain names will be looked up for associated IPs.
 IPs and domains will